 1) What is a steel band?

-ANSWER: A ‘steel band’ online is also called a ‘steel drum band’ and a ‘steel pan band’ to distinguish it from what America calls what we would call a ‘steel ring’.
-But the correct term is ‘steel band’ and it’s best defined as a group of musicians the majority of which play ‘steel pans’ (as named by the Caribbean folk of Trinidad where they were invented) or ‘steel drums’ as some others call them.
-We can offer you all sorts of steel pan-playing performances from 20-piece ‘orchestras’ to solo pan players.
-Some of these may prefer to include guitarists, keyboard players and other instrumentalists.
+We can offer you all sorts of steel pan-playing performances.
+These range from 20-piece ‘orchestras’ to solo pan players all of whom you can hire for events.
+Some of these acts may prefer to include guitarists, keyboard players and other instrumentalists.
 Others may prefer to use backing tracks than to play entirely ‘live’.
 Our director, Paul Cherrie, is an experienced steel band leader.
 So we can provide you with a lot of choice and well-qualified advice if you require it.

 ANSWER: 99% of them don’t and 90% of clients only want to hear steel bands play instrumentally without vocals.
-But we do have steel bands with singers and they carry equipment for that, which these days is often battery-powered and easy to set up in the outside staging areas most people like to experience steel band performances!
+But we do have steel bands with singers and they carry equipment for that.
+This modern equipment is often battery-powered and easy to set up.
+This makes it particularly useful in the outside staging areas most people like to experience steel band performances!

 3) Can we request a song to be played at our Event/Wedding?